Back to TopSurgical Urology

 UT Southwestern features the latest molecular imaging technologies including Single-photon emission computed tomography (SPECT-CT) and positron emission tomography (PET-CT).
-A cyclotron, to be installed in 2014, will provide access to novel short-lived positron-emitting isotopes suitable for innovative PET-CT imaging protocols for kidney cancer.
+A cyclotron, installed in July of 2014, provides access to novel short-lived positron-emitting isotopes suitable for innovative PET-CT imaging protocols for kidney cancer.

 Interventional Radiology offers unique and technically advanced solutions for the management of kidney cancer including trans-arterial embolization to reduce spontaneous bleeding and selective arterial embolization for localization and treatment of bleeding following partial nephrectomy.
 In collaboration with colleagues from the Department of Urology, small kidney tumors are successfully treated through ablative methods such as percutaneous radiofrequency ablation, which was pioneered at UT Southwestern.
 Ongoing research incorporates percutaneous electroporation as a treatment modality for small renal tumors.